jjmedinaariza/modelling_book/docs/01-intro.md

 In R, you can pass a number of **arguments** to any function.
 These arguments control what the function will do in each case.
 The arguments appear between brackets.
 Here we passed the text "I hate computers" as an argument.
 Once you execute the program, by clicking on *Run*, the R engine sends this to the CPU of your machine in the form of binary code and this produces a result.
 In this case we see that result printed in the main console.

-Beware, every R function admits different kind of arguments.
+Every R function admits different kind of arguments.
 Learning R involves not only learning different functions but also learning what are the valid arguments you can pass to each function.

 ![](imgs/consoleresults.png)

-As indicated above, the window in the bottom left cortner is the main **console**.You will see that the words "I hate computers" appear printed there.
-If rather than using R Studio you were working directly from R, that's all you would get: the main console where you can write code interactively (rather than all the different windows you see in RStudio).
+As indicated above, the window in the bottom left corner is the main **console**.You will see that the words "I hate computers" appear printed there.
+If rather than using R Studio you were working directly from R, that's all you would get: the main console where you can write code interactively (rather than all the different windows you see in R Studio).
 You can write your code directly in the main console and execute it line by line in an interactive fashion.
 However, we will be running code from scripts, so that you get used to the idea of properly documenting all the steps you take,

 ##More on packages

+Before we described packages as elements that add the functionality of R. What most packages do is they introduce new functions that allow you to ask R to do new different things.

-R packages vary on quality and complexity.
-You can find packages in different places, as well, from official repositories (which means they have passed a minimum of quality control), something called github (a webpage where software developers post work in progress), to personal webpages (danger danger!).
-In early 2017 we passed the 10,000 mark just in the main official repository, so the number of things that can be done with R grows exponetially every day as people keep adding new packages.
+Anybody can write a package, so consequently R packages vary on quality and complexity.
+You can find packages in different places, as well, from official repositories (which means they have passed a minimum of quality control), something called Git Hub (a webpage where software developers post work in progress), to personal webpages (danger danger!).
+In early 2017 we passed the 10,000 mark just in the main official repository, so the number of things that can be done with R grows exponentially every day as people keep adding new packages.

-We are going to install a package so that you see how the installation is done.
-Go to the right bottom set of windows and click on the *Packages tab*.
-There you will see all the packages that are currently installed in the machine you are using.
+When you install R you only install a set of basic packages, not the full 10,000 plus.
+So if you want to use any of these added packages that are not part of the basic installation you need to first install them.
+You can see what packages are availabe in your local install by looking at the *packages* tab in the bottom right corner panel.
+Click there and check.
+We are going to install a package that is not there so that you see how the installation is done.

 ![](imgs/packages.png)

-If you just installed R in your laptop you will see a shortish list of packages that constitute the basic installation of R. If you are using one of the machines in the computer cluster this list is a bit longer, because we ask IT to install some of the most commonly used packages.
+If you just installed R in your laptop you will see a shortish list of packages that constitute the basic installation of R. If you are using one of the machines in the computer cluster this list is a bit longer, because we asked IT to install some of the most commonly used packages.
 But knowing how to install packages is pretty essential, since you will want to do it very often.

 We are going to install a package called "cowsay" to demonstrate the process.
 In the Packages panel there is an *Install* menu that would open a dialog box and allows you to install packages.
 Instead we are going to use code to do this.
 Just cut and paste the code below into your script and then run it: